In 2017, ACCA Celebrated 50 Years of Community Action for the Poor.

 The ACCA Pantry collects from churches, schools, community groups and local businesses and delivers food and other necessities on an emergency basis to area households.
 ACCA’s Emergency Assistance program handles financial emergencies such as payment for rent, utilities, prescription drugs, and minor car repairs for low-income families who have few resources to fall back on in a crisis.
 These ministries provide a safety net while the families recover stability.
 Furniture ministry volunteers collect and distribute gently used furniture to needy recipients, while volunteers from the Transportation ministry provide rides to medical appointments.

-The Meals on Wheels volunteers deliver meals every weekday to elderly residents who cannot fend for themselves.
 As partners with Rebuilding Together, ACCA volunteers spend a Saturday in April repairing houses – more than 110 homes have been repaired or rehabilitated since 1990.
 The annual CROP Walk raises funds for Church World Service, a portion of which is returned to ACCA.

 Except for the staff of CDC, all services are provided by volunteers.

 ACCA works closely with the Fairfax County Department of Neighborhood and Community Services and local churches to ensure that those receiving help are truly needy.
 ACCA’s ability to respond quickly to food and financial needs makes it more flexible than government assistance and able to prevent small emergencies from escalating.
 Assistance is provided regardless of ethnicity or religion.
 According to Deputy County Executive for Neighborhood and Community Services Patricia Harrison, “ACCA has long been an important partner in our efforts to ensure healthy child and youth development, prevent homelessness, build families, and mitigate the impacts of poverty.
 ACCA exemplifies the role of community and faith-based organizations.”